Many concerns revolve around safety when it comes to consuming raw meat, even for dogs. Here are some answers.

 By Guest Blogger, Shellsea

 Introduction to Raw Feeding

-Raw dog food has become a growing topic within the last few years and more people need resources to learn about this conceptually new healthy dog food trend.
+Raw dog food has become a growing topic within the last few years, and more people need resources to learn about this conceptually new healthy dog food trend.
 It should not be considered “new” because raw feeding is what dogs are biologically designed to eat in the wild.
-As direct descendants of wolves, dogs are meant to eat what they can find in nature.
-That means no kibble, no grains or carbohydrates, and not even cooked foods.
-Just raw meat and the nutrients leftover in the stomach of the wolf’s dinner.
+As direct descendants of wolves, dogs are meant to eat what they find in nature.
+That means no kibble, no grains or carbohydrates, and not even cooked foods: just raw meat and the nutrients leftover in the stomach of the wolf’s dinner.

-This species-appropriate diet is also known as the BARF model which stands for Biologically Appropriate Raw Feeding or Bones And Raw Food.
-It’s what dogs are designed to eat and will benefit the most from the nutrients a raw diet provides.
+This species-appropriate diet is also known as the BARF model, which stands for Biologically Appropriate Raw Feeding or Bones And Raw Food.
+Dogs are designed to eat and benefit the most from the nutrients a raw diet provides.
 The most important thing about a raw diet is that it must be complete and balanced.
-80 percent of a raw food diet should be muscle meat but should also contain organs and bones for added nutrients as well.
-The other 19 percent must include vegetables to maintain the right alkaline and acidity levels.
+Eighty percent of a raw food diet should be muscle meat and contain organs and bones for added nutrients.
+The other 19 percent must include vegetables to maintain the proper alkaline and acidity levels.
 The remaining 1 percent should require added supplements like fish oil and vitamins.

 The Benefits That Come With A Raw Dog Food Diet